F3real/F3real.github.io/content/blockchain_ctf3.md

 1. first find current nonce of `developer` contract and calculate address of new `RainyDayFund` contract that will be created.
 2. since `RainyDayFund` contract will create new contract `DebugAuthorizer` in constructor, we need to calculate address of that contract as well (`nonce` will be 1 since it is first contract created from `RainyDayFund`)

 After getting both addresses we need to send 1.337 eth to address we calculated for `DebugAuthorizer` contract and reset challenge from dashboard to redeploy `RainyDayFund`.
-If we did everythin correctly we can just call withdraw and win :D
+If we did everything correctly we can just call withdraw and win :D